-While they’re rare, the life insurance world is susceptible unscrupulous agents and practices — just like any industry.
+While they’re rare, the life insurance world is susceptible to unscrupulous agents and practices — just like any industry.
 When you’re shopping for life insurance, it’s important to learn how to spot scams and red flags so you can be sure you’re purchasing a legitimate policy.
 Find out the most common scams — and what to do if you fall victim to one.

 The most common life insurance scams